Bastien-mva/Convex-Optimization/README.md

 # MVA_WORK_2020
-Work done during the year 2020 at ENS
+Work done for the Convex Optimization course at MVA.
+Professor : Alexandre D'Aspremont.